Lineage: Genealogy and the Power of Connection in Early America with Karin Wulf

 United States

-Karin Wulf is the Beatrice and Julio Mario Santo Domingo Director and Librarian at the John Carter Brown Library and Professor of History at Brown University.
-A historian of early America, what she refers to as “Vast Early America,” from 2013 to 2021 she was the Executive Director of the Omohundro Institute of Early American History & Culture and Professor of History at William & Mary.
-Wulf earned her PhD in history from Johns Hopkins University.
-She writes for public and academic audiences about early American history, the worlds of scholarship and scholarly publishing, and why footnotes can save democracy (really).
-The author or editor of prize-winning scholarship on gender, family, and politics, her book Lineage: Genealogy and the Power of Connection in 18th Century British America is published by Oxford University Press in 2025.
+A historian of early American, Karin Wulf is the Beatrice and Julio Mario Santo Domingo Director and Librarian at the John Carter Brown Library and Professor of History at Brown University.
+From 2013 to 2021 she was the Executive Director of the Omohundro Institute of Early American History & Culture and Professor of History at William & Mary.
+She writes for public and academic audiences about early American history, the worlds of scholarship and scholarly publishing, and why footnotes can save democracy.
+Wulf's newest book is Lineage: Genealogy and the Power of Connection in 18th Century British America (2025).
 She serves on a variety of non-profit boards, including the Jamestown-Yorktown Foundation, Inc. and the National Humanities Alliance, and is a co-founder of Women Also Know History.
+Wulf was elected to AAS membership in October 2004.